xplshn/pelf/README.md

 ## Tools Included
 ### `pelf` ![pin](assets/pin.svg)
-`pelf` is the main tool used to create an `.AppBundle` from your binaries.
+`pelf` is the main tool used to create an `.AppBundle` of your binaries.
 It takes your executable files and packages them into a single file for easy distribution and execution.

 **Usage:**
 ```sh